Bariatric Surgery Candidates

 - Have seriously tried to lose weight with no success or only short-term success.

-- Do not have any other health problem that may be causing excess weight gain.
+- Do not have any other health problems that may be causing excess weight gain.

-- Are ready to make substantial lifestyle modifications, including changing their eating habits.
+- Are ready to make substantial lifestyle modifications including changing their eating habits and cutting down on alcohol consumption.

 Find Out If You Are an Appropriate Candidate for Bariatric Surgery